sgarg87/neurogenesis_inspired_dictionary_learning/README.md

+# NEUROGENESIS-INSPIRED DICTIONARY LEARNING: ONLINE MODEL ADAPTION IN A CHANGING WORLD

-# Run the script "script_evaluate_online(0,0)" for immediate results.
+Run the script "script_evaluate_online(0,0)" for immediate results.
 More details to come in the near future.

 The code implementation is in reference to our paper submission to ICLR 2017:- NEUROGENESIS-INSPIRED DICTIONARY LEARNING: ONLINE MODEL ADAPTION IN A CHANGING WORLD.